marcopennekamp/old-myx-spec/core.md

 A type can have a default value, which is used when a value is expected, but none was explicitly supplied, such as it is the case with (mutable) variable declarations and return values.

 A type's default value has to be declared explicitly, unless the kind specifies a procedure to generate a default value (e.g. tuples).
-You can `bind` the default value to the type, its name is always `default`.
+You can add the default value to the type package, its name is always `default`.

     Number = { 0..1000 }
-    bind Number
+    package Number
         default = 0

-Since default is a reserved name, the variable's type can be inferred by looking at the binding.
-You can not bind a default value to a 0-tuple type.
+Since default is a reserved variable name in type packages, the variable's type can be inferred.

 ### Kinds